AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-iccprofilecmyk.md

 ---
 description: CMYK default color space.
 Specifies the name of the ICC color profile to be used for gray-scale response images when no output color space is specified with icc=.
-seo-description: CMYK default color space.
-Specifies the name of the ICC color profile to be used for gray-scale response images when no output color space is specified with icc=.
-seo-title: IccProfileCmyk

 solution: Experience Manager
 title: IccProfileCmyk
-uuid: d923d0fd-f00b-4fce-8ce9-8b177b4dba96

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---